-Pingle was built over 2,000 years ago making a very ancient town!
-It was built to serve as a vibrant trade bazaar on the South Silk Road and sits at the bottom of a mountain, cladded with refreshing natural scenery and ancient monuments.
+Pingle was built over 2,000 years ago making a very old town in China!
+It was built to serve as a vibrant trade bazaar on the South Silk Road and sits at the bottom of a mountain, clad with refreshing natural scenery and ancient monuments.

 Frequently considered one of the most relaxing places in China, Dali was historically the political and cultural centre of China’s Yunnan region.
-As a result, it’s full of cultural and historical heritage sites.
+As a result, this is one Chinese old town with lots of cultural and historical heritage sites.
 The ancient town of Dali is laid out like a chessboard and arranged and designed with streams passing by each household.

-The urban planning team makes sure the old town is separate from the new parts so travellers to the town often feel like they’ve gone back in time.
+The urban planning team makes sure the old town is separated from the new parts so travellers to the town often feel like they’ve gone back in time.

 A UNESCO Heritage Site, the ancient town of Lijiang is over 800 years old and was once a confluence for trade on the old tea horse road.
 With aged wooden buildings decked with hanging red lanterns and local musicians playing the centuries-old Naxi instruments in the timeworn streets, you’ll experience a display of lifestyle and culture that seems lost in time.

 Perched on a hill and overlooking the Jialingjiang River, Ciqikou was built by the old Ming Dynasty.
-It was founded way back in 998 by Emperor Zhenzong of the Song dynasty before being taken over by the Ming dynasty where it became an important land and river port along the west bank of Jialingjiang River.
+It was founded way back in 998 by Emperor Zhenzong of the Song dynasty making it one the oldest towns in China.
+After the Song dynasty, Ciqikou was taken over by the Ming dynasty where it became an important land and river port along the west bank of Jialingjiang River.